CMasterM/cse15l-lab-reports/labReport1.md

 =====================
 - The fist step to getting started is downloading Visual Studio Code
 - It should be donwloadable [here](https://code.visualstudio.com/download)
-- When you download and install, use the wizard
+- When you download and install, use the wizard and then open the program
-- If it worked it should look like this ![image](vsCOde.png)
+- If it worked it should look like this ![image](vsCOde.png) -The next thing we did was to remotely connect to a server
+- First install OpenSSH using instructions from the link [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)
+- then use the SSH command to remotely access the server
+- my command looked like *ssh cs14lwi22arh@ieng6.ucsd.edu*
+- type yes the first time you log in and then enter your password when promted
+- no text shows up when typing so don't be alarmed, (and make sure not to mess up when you type in your password)